Inside Out (1975 film)

 Inside Out is a 1975 British action thriller film, produced and directed by Peter Duffell, and starring James Mason, Robert Culp, and Telly Savalas.
 The film, shot in West Berlin and the Netherlands, aired on television in the United States on NBC on 1 January 1978 under the alternate title Hitler's Gold.
 It was also titled The Golden Heist, and Ein genialer Bluff (in West Germany).
-It was an inspiration for the film Wild Geese II.

 Plot

-In 1975, Harry Morgan (Telly Savalas) and Sylvester "Sly" Wells (Robert Culp) come up with a plan to recover six million dollars of Nazi gold, lost since the end of World War II.
+In 1975, Harry Morgan and Sylvester "Sly" Wells come up with a plan to recover six million dollars of Nazi gold, lost since the end of World War II.
 The story begins during the Third Reich.
 A crew of Wehrmacht soldiers is driving a cargo truck through the Black Forest when they are stopped by a road block of SS commandos.
 The SS hijack the truck and its cargo killing its passengers.
 Thirty-four years later, Harry Morgan is driving his Rolls-Royce home in London, where a repossession agent is waiting to confiscate the car.
 Harry gives the agent the keys, as Harry boasts that he will soon own another one.
 He enters his family's apartment, where he has a brief conversation with his wife, Meredith (Lorna Dallas), about their debts and the building that is soon to be sold.
 As he looks through the bills, he finds a letter addressed to him from someone in his past, requesting to meet with him.

-The following day, Harry meets Ernst Furben (James Mason) at the London Embassy Hotel.
+The following day, Harry meets Ernst Furben at the London Embassy Hotel.
 Ernst invites Harry to his hotel room, where they reminisce about the past, and Ernst brings up the story about the cargo.
 According to his story, he received an order for two guards, a heavy truck and a driver.
 The truck was assigned to collect a cargo from a railroad yard and deliver it to the Reich Bank.
-The driver named Hans Schmidt (Günter Meisner) presented the order to the railroad official in charge to receive the cargo that was intercepted by a convoy of SS officers.
+The driver, named Hans Schmidt, presented the order to the railroad official in charge to receive the cargo that was intercepted by a convoy of SS officers.
 They presented Schmidt with an order signed by a Nazi Party official to transport the cargo from the Balkans.
 Schmidt noticed the contents of gold bars when one of the crates was dropped.
 Schmidt was shipped out to the Eastern Front, where he was captured, and remained in prison until the year 1955.
 Twenty years later, Schmidt met Ernst again, and told him the story about the gold bars.
 During the war, an order could be countermanded by Adolf Hitler, Heinrich Himmler, Hermann Göring, Martin Bormann, Rudolf Hess, or Reinhardt Holtz.
-Schmidt confirmed that Reinhardt Holtz (Wolfgang Lukschy) was the Nazi party official who signed the transfer order.
+Schmidt confirmed that Reinhardt Holtz was the Nazi party official who signed the transfer order.
 Ernst proposes that he and Harry join forces to release Holtz, to find out the location of the gold.
 After some discussion about a fellow inmate of the concentration camp, named Sergeant Prior, they discuss tentative ideas for releasing Holtz.